hooklift/node-libvirt/API.md

 An hypervisor URI string or null plus an exception with an Error instance.

 ### hypervisor.getVersion()
+Get the version level of the Hypervisor running.
+This may work only with hypervisor call, i.e. with privileged access to the hypervisor, not with a read-only connection.
+#### Parameters:
+None.
+#### Return:
+An hypervisor version string with format: major.minor.release. i.e. 0.12.3 If there is an error, it returns null plus an exception with an Error instance.

 ### hypervisor.isConnectionEncrypted()
+Determine if the connection to the hypervisor is encrypted
+#### Parameters:
+None.
+#### Return:
+true or false plus an exception with an Error instance if an error ocurred.

 ### hypervisor.isConnectionSecure()
+Determine if the connection to the hypervisor is secure.
+The connection will be classed as secure if it is either encrypted, or running over a channel which is not exposed to eavesdropping (eg a UNIX domain socket, or pipe).
+#### Parameters:
+None.
+#### Return:
+true or false plus an exception with an Error instance if an error ocurred.

 ### hypervisor.closeConnection()
+Close the hypervisor connection.
+This should not be called if further interaction with the Hypervisor are needed especially if there is running domain which need further monitoring by the application.
+#### Parameters:
+None.
+#### Return:
+true or false plus an exception with an Error instance if an error ocurred.

 ### hypervisor.getDefinedDomains()
 ### hypervisor.getDefinedInterfaces()
 ### hypervisor.getDefinedNetworks()